 This week we’d like to feature a sweet, sweet boy whose name is Lasso.
-And, he has a video!
+And, he has a video and lots of pictures in his profile!
 Lasso - Oregon Humane Society Why Lasso is still at Oregon Humane Society is beyond me.
 He has everything going for him!
-He’s very handsome yellow lab mix who weighs in at a lithe 66 pounds and who we think is about 2 ½ years old.
-But he may be younger.
-His original shelter thought he was about a year old.
+He’s very handsome yellow lab mix who weighs in at a lithe 71 pounds and who we think is about 3 years old.
+He was a stray from southern Oregon and got his name when he escaped from his kennel and a staff member there lassoed him with her leash so he wouldn’t run away!

 Lasso is a big favorite with both staff and volunteers.
 He loves to play, and he especially loves to cuddle.
 He’s looking for a home with a fenced yard in a quiet neighborhood, where he can be the only pet.
 Are you looking for someone to love you unconditionally, and who would love to go for adventures with you.
 Lasso is your guy!
 He’s as sweet as they come.
-If you’d like to meet this big sweetheart, please fill out the questionnaire in his profile and schedule some time to come on down to OHS for a meet and greet!
+If you’d like to meet this big sweetheart, please click on the ‘meet me’ button in his profile and schedule some time to come on down to OHS for a meet and greet!